patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-13-universal-sampling.md

 More exact samples can be generated by converting the hashes to continuous uniform samples (discussed above), including the non-iterative [Box-Muller transform](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform).

-More approximate samples can be generated with inverse transform sampling, demonstrated below.
+More approximate samples can be generated with inverse transform sampling, which we used below for Poisson sampling.

 ### Universal sampling from the Poisson distribution